 Meet the Staff

-We’re a mighty team of 12.
 We love what we do, and who we do it with.

 Kristin has ten years of work experience in Financial Services.
 Prior to joining Start Small Think Big, Kristin worked at Citigroup for seven years.
 Kristin worked in Corporate Banking and also Risk Management covering corporate clients in the Consumer and Healthcare sectors.
 After that, Kristin worked in Citi’s CAO office of Risk Management preparing risk materials for the Board of Directors and working on governance initiatives.
 Kristin has also worked at the Federal Agricultural Mortgage Corporation as an underwriter of agricultural real estate loans.
 Kristin has volunteered with Accion’s Microconsulting Program and has been a financial literacy volunteer with High Water Women.
 Kristin obtained a B.S. in Animal Science from Cornell University and an MBA from NYU Stern.